 In California, hedgehogs are banned as they are deemed to be endangered and pose a threat to other fish and wildlife.
 The animals are banned from domestic living under Section 671, Title 14 of the California Code of Regulations.

 For Pennsylvania, hedgehogs are considered exotic animals.
-A permit is required to have one in Pennsylvania, and it must be obtained from the Pennsylvania Game Commission.
-Owners will need to have two years of experience of hands-on experience with hedgehogs to be eligible for a permit, and a letter of approval from a municipal government office.
+A permit is required to have one, and it must be obtained from the Pennsylvania Game Commission.
+Owners will need to have two years of hands-on experience with hedgehogs and a letter of approval from a municipal government office to be eligible for a permit.

 There are consequences if you are found to be owning a hedgehog illegally, and they will be aligned with the legislation or regulation surrounding the requirements to own one if permitted.
 In some states, hedgehogs will be confiscated or removed from the home.
 There are some concerns that hedgehogs would be euthanized if owned illegally, but those claims are unconfirmed.
 The laws around hedgehogs are usually connected to the nature of the species, its threat to other animals, and preserving both the species and the other animals around it.

 Penalties for owning a hedgehog illegally in Hawaii could include up to three years of jail time and fines of up to $500,000.

 |New York||Illegal||Illegal in The Five Boroughs of New York City|